-Shazam estimates that the digital sales generates them $300 million annually.
-Out of 17 million tags every day, 5-10% result in a purchase that contributes in the digital sales revenue of Shazam.
+Shazam estimates that the digital sales generate them $300 million annually.
+Out of 17 million tags every day, 5-10% result in a purchase that contributes to the digital sales revenue of Shazam.

 However, Shazam does not rely on only referral fees.

-Advertising is an inherent element of Shazam app.
+Advertising is an inherent element of Shazam music app.

 This advertising also generates a million-dollar business for the company.
 Now since you’re entering the same industry to serve the same audience, advertising should be your number one revenue generating strategy.

 Moreover, once you start receiving enough song tags, you can always make the referral fees as your primary revenue strategy.
-Remember, big things often have small beginnings, so once your app gets steady downloads and app engagement, your Shazam like music identification app idea can easily reach success.
+Remember, big things often have small beginnings, so once your app gets steady downloads and mobile app engagement, your Shazam-like apps idea can easily reach success.

 Want to Develop Music Identification App Like Shazam?
 Let's Discuss!